stat697-s19/course-questions-wiki/week-01-reflections/mgutierrez67-stat697.md

 * Question (mgutierrez67-stat697): Why are we submitting our reflections as a Markdown file?
 What is a Markdown file?
 - Answer (mgutierrez67-stat697): GitHub uses Markdown files to show the contents of the repo if a Readme.md file is included.
 Markdown files are text files that can be converted into many output formats.

+[Course Structure Quiz, Problem 4]
+* Question (mgutierrez67-stat697): Would it be helpful and/or recommended for groups to conduct code reviews of each other's work live similar to the code review sessions with the professor?
+- Answer (mgutierrez67-stat697): I think there is value in conducting code reviews together and live compared to just writing notes or messages with our remarks.
+Live code reviews gives the group an opportunity for more open discussions and collaboration.

 [Course Structure Quiz, Problem 5]
 * Question (mgutierrez67-stat697): Can a student pass this class without completing the final/Building General Knowledge accomplishment?
 For example, can a student skip the final if they have already accomplished the 4 other competencies?